Saint-Honoré-de-Shenley

 Saint-Honoré-de-Shenley is a municipality in the Beauce-Sartigan Regional County Municipality in the Chaudière-Appalaches region of Quebec, Canada.
 Its population is 1,555 as of 2021.

-The municipality was created in 2000 after the merging of the parish municipality of Saint-Honoré and the township municipality of Shenley.
-It is named after Honoré Desruisseaux, the first reverend of the parish in 1869, and the village of Shenley, Hertfordshire, England.
+The municipality was created in 2000 after the merger of the parish municipality of Saint-Honoré and the township municipality of Shenley.
+It is named after Honoré Desruisseaux, the first reverend of the parish in 1869, and the village of Shenley, Hertfordshire in England.